 The business world has come a long way in its journey to embracing flexibility.
 “There is now buy-in to the benefits at a strategic business level.
-Ten years ago there wasn’t that acceptance,” says Timewise Managing Director David Curtis.
+Ten years ago there wasn’t that acceptance,” says Timewise Joint CEO, Karen Mattison.

 Despite this willingness to consider flexibility, businesses struggle to justify it at the operational level.
 Faced with a tough economic environment, KPIs to meet and demands on their budgets, leaders find it impossible to commit to the major expense and upheaval they believe might be needed.

-David adds that it is far less onerous for businesses to consider flexible working as one of a number of tools available to them, and to ask themselves what they will lose by ignoring it in a particular scenario.
-“There’s a danger that if you can’t do everything you end up doing nothing,” he cautions.
+Karen adds that it is far less onerous for businesses to consider flexible working as one of a number of tools available to them, and to ask themselves what they will lose by ignoring it in a particular scenario.
+“There’s a danger that if you can’t do everything you end up doing nothing,” she cautions.

 Recruit the best

 CBI Director for Employment and Skills Neil Carberry agrees it is important that companies take flexible steps if they are to compete.
 “As a business, you need to access the widest pool of skills and talent to maintain competitiveness,” he says.
 “It makes sense to take that wherever you can find it.”

 Those who successfully adopt remote working techniques can employ them during transport strikes, snow storms and office moves.
 Flexibility also feeds into a positive brand for a business and creates an engaged and effective workforce.
 “Staff who are engaged will go the extra mile.”

 Neil identifies strong leadership and line manager understanding of flexibility as being crucial to success.
 He also sees customer service businesses increasingly matching demand with flexible shifts.
 “If you’re running a 12 hour customer service operation it makes sense to slot people in at times they want to work.”